 Sleep is essential for health, especially as we age.
 Many things can interfere with the sleep patterns of an adult.
 According to Sleephealth.org, "It is estimated...

 Are you having trouble sleeping at night?
 A night of deep and healthy sleep is essential so that your body can rest and recuperate.
-If you find this challenging, then it's best to look for ways to help you sleep better.
+If you find this challenging, there are a number of small changes you can make to improve your sleep habits.
 Read on and discover our top ten tips on how to improve your sleep and daily life.

 When it comes to senior living, make sure that you get your exercise done early in the day.
 Don't wait until late in the evening.
 Go out for your workout in the afternoon or morning so your body is not too energized to sleep at night.